mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 For the focus of this study on developing game coding abilities particular aspects of importance are of understanding of the importance of context, and the ongoing development of cultural artefacts.
 NOTE - Thus in the next chapter particular attention is paid to the development of the artefacts and processes developed as part of the learning design.

+HOWEVER - MOVE TO DISCUSSION.
+IS A STRICT ADHERANCE TO Helsinki SCHOOL

+This insistence on a strict interpretation of formative interventions may limit its uptake.
+The instance may prevent someone who could benefit from other AT concepts in a DBR approach to improve and codesign a learning environment.

+However, given this interpretation, this study does aim for a full application of this concept in analysis, an ambition of which the limits are explored in the conclusion.

 <!-- Barab and Squire [@barab_design-based_2004] -->